• Thanksgiving Recipes

 Seasoned raw chicken breast on a black cutting board.

-Sprinkle with a little olive oil and season with sea salt and ground black pepper.
+Step 2: Sprinkle bone-in chicken breasts with a little olive oil and season with sea salt and ground black pepper.

 Searing chicken breast on the stovetop for golden skin in a cast iron skillet.